 Wouter's computer stuff: wanted

-As I have more space and time now in 2017, I'm looking for a few things to play with :)
+As I have more space and time now in 2017, I'm looking for a few things to use and to play with, so if you have anything from this list, send me an email!

 I'd like to find: